laiadriantao/astrology-webapp-homework/README.md

 ## Is this worth the trouble?

-At first, I felt repulsive for having to create a website with just HTML and PHP, but after complaining the seemingly "unreasonable" task some questions have to be asked :
+At first, I felt repulsive for having to create a website with just HTML and PHP, but afterwards the seemingly "unreasonable" task, some questions popped up in my mind :
 * ___How did they do websites back in the day?___
 * ___How was it possible?___
 * ___Were they good looking and easy to use?___

 The answer to these questions I have found mostly on the Web Design Museum and I am sure you will be amazed by the creativity of the old times as well.
-While CSS was not advanced enough, many websites were composed merely of a centered image with a map, something which sounds useless by today's standards, but in the past a creative approach to design.
+While CSS was not advanced enough, many websites were composed merely of a centered image with a map, something which sounds useless by today's standards, but it was a creative approach to design of the past.

 ## Are there any resources if I am looking to create something similar?
-If you are ever found in constraints such as these ones, which is in my opinion very unlikely unless it's a school assignment or challenge
+If you are ever found in constraints such as these ones, which is in my opinion very unlikely unless it's a school assignment or challenge <br />
 I recommend using these resources for any styling needs:
 * https://www.w3.org/TR/html401/
 * https://www.htmlhelp.com/reference/html40/olist.html